-The AppExchange is a sharing interface from Salesforce that allows you to browse and share apps and services for the Force.com platform.
+The AppExchange is a sharing interface from Salesforce that allows you to browse and share apps and services for the Lightning Platform.

 AppExchange Listing

 An AppExchange listing is a description of your app or service on the AppExchange.
 It is your primary marketing tool for promoting your app or service to the AppExchange community.